microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 You will also need to have [Postman](https://www.getpostman.com/) installed - either the desktop or web client.

-## Step 1: Deploy to your Azure Environment
+## Step 1: Deploy AHDS FHIR service to your Azure Environment

 In the first part of this challenge, you will: